Skip to main content

 '

-The response is the estimate gas for the transaction in hexadecimal format, as in this example:
+The response is the estimated transaction gas usage in hexadecimal format, as in this example:

 {